-You may wonder if your dog does, in fact, need a joint supplement to prevent joint pain and inflammation or address it after it’s already affecting your pup.
+You may wonder if your dog does, in fact, need a joint supplement to prevent joint discomfort r address it after it’s already affecting your pup.

 Generally speaking, almost all dogs can benefit from a joint supplement.
 But some may need it even more than others.
 This includes:

 - Large-breed dogs.
-Many large dog breeds are prone to joint and skeletal conditions, such as elbow or hip dysplasia, and the extra weight they carry puts more pressure on their joints.
+Many large dog breeds are prone to joint and skeletal issues, and the extra weight they carry puts more pressure on their joints.
 Supplements can be particularly helpful for preventing joint problems in larger dogs like Great Danes and Mastiffs.

 - Senior dogs.
-As we’ve seen, older dogs start to produce less glucosamine as they age and are therefore more prone to joint pain and inflammation, as well as osteoarthritis.
-Joint health supplements given as a dog is reaches older age can help Fido feel more comfortable as time goes on.
+As we’ve seen, older dogs start to produce less glucosamine as they age and are therefore more prone to joint discomfort and issues.
+Joint health supplements given as a dog is reaching older age can help Fido feel more comfortable as time goes on.

 - Dogs with malformations or injuries.
-If a dog already has a joint or skeletal issue thanks to an injury or birth defect, joint supplements may be recommended by the veterinarian to help maintain good joint health and provide pain relief.
+If a dog already has a joint or skeletal issue thanks to an injury or birth defect, joint supplements may be recommended by the veterinarian to help maintain good joint health and help with discomfort.